The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Methods

 Spatial downsampling is performed using stride-based convolutions in intermediate stages, while deeper layers capture higher-level motion patterns.
 Partial freezing of early convolutional layers was explored to retain low-level spatiotemporal filters learned during gait pretraining while allowing deeper layers to adapt to frailty-specific motion cues.

-\subsection{Backbone Adaptation Strategies}
+\subsection{Backbone adaptation strategies}

 To study how transfer-learning design choices influence frailty classification, we systematically varied backbone adaptation strategies while keeping the overall training pipeline fixed.
 Across all experiments, the frailty classification head was identical and trained from scratch, while the degree of fine-tuning applied to the pretrained backbone was controlled through selective freezing of backbone components.
-This design isolates the effect of backbone adaptation from classifier capacity.

-\subsubsection{SwinGait Backbone Freezing Strategies}
+\subsubsection{SwinGait backbone freezing strategies}

 For SwinGait, we evaluated five backbone adaptation strategies (M1--M5) that progressively increase the degree of freezing across the convolutional stem, patch embedding layer, and Swin Transformer stages.
 The patch embedding (PE) layer was treated as a learnable projection and could be either frozen or fine-tuned depending on the configuration.
 A summary of these strategies is provided in Table~\ref{tab:part1_summary}.
 The configurations are defined as follows: